History

 Coláiste Muire is a post-primary, co-educational, Catholic school located in Cobh, Co.
 Cork.

 The Trustees are the Presentation Brothers Schools Trust.
 Coláiste Muire is the amalgamation of two schools, St. Mary’s Girls’ Secondary and Presentation College for boys which took place in 1976.
-Beginning with approximately 400 students, there are now 650.
+Beginning with approximately 400 students, there are now 711 pupils.
+670 are from Cobh and Great Island.
+41 are international students who attend school for at least one full school year.

-The 42 years to the present have seen four principals directing the implementation of the national curriculum that is required for acceptance to third level education and also providing whatever co-curricular and extra curricular activities that are necessary for the education of the whole person.
-To facilitate this there are 52 teachers, special needs assistants, secretarial, administrative and care-taking staff, as well as volunteers, concerned parents, clergy and the Cobh community as a whole, all directed by the Board of Management.
+The 47 years to the present have seen four principals directing the implementation of the national curriculum that is required for acceptance to third level education and providing whatever co-curricular and extracurricular activities that are necessary for the education of the whole person.
+To facilitate this there are 54 teachers, 9 special needs assistants, secretarial, administrative, and care- taking staff, as well as volunteers, concerned parents, clergy and the Cobh community as a whole, all directed by the Board of Management.
 Over the years the overall goal is unchanging: the whole-person education that the school provides is imbedded in the Christian view of the Catholic Church.

 Beginnings